wrzchwc/TicTacToe/README.md

 ![](images/screenshot4.jpg)

 Users can optionally change color of their symbols.
-The default one is `white`.
+The default one is `White`.

 ## Gameplay